pppss102/microprocessor/ReadMe.md

 For registers B-F assign by just stating the register, for example `B = A`

-A can only be assigned trough operations:
+A can only be assigned through operations:
 - `A = A + B`
 - `A = not A`
 - `A = not B`